urban-bot/urban-bot/docs/docs/hooks.md

 }
 ```
 #### file
-> The file type of media content which is a user can send.
-Used with useImage, useVideo,... hooks.
+> The file type of media content from user messages.
+Used with useImage, useVideo, etc.
 ```typescript
 id?: string;
 url?: string;